Maryland has an established medical marijuana program, although recreational cannabis is not yet legal.

 - A valid email account that you will use to apply for your MMJ card.

 - An electronic copy of a U.S. Government-issued photo ID.
-Acceptable IDs include passport, military ID, and Motor Vehicle Administration ID card or a driver’s license.
+Acceptable IDs include passport, military ID, Motor Vehicle Administration ID card, or a driver’s license.